Trustless-Work/Product/reclaim-protocol-integration/setup.md

 you get your public address and secret

-deploy the contract and invoke it as described with address from previous step eou will get contract address
+deploy the contract and invoke it as described with address from previous step you will get contract address

 ```bash
 RUSTFLAGS="-C target-feature=-reference-types" cargo build --target wasm32-unknown-unknown --release